Strasburg, Nationals reach record $245M, 7-year deal - WHIZ News

-SAN DIEGO (AP) — Stephen Strasburg is returning to Washington with a record contract, and fellow free agent pitcher Gerrit Cole could be in line for an even larger payday.
+SAN DIEGO (AP) — Stephen Strasburg returned to the Washington Nationals with a record contract on the first day of the winter meetings, a deal that puts fellow free agent pitcher Gerrit Cole in position for an even larger payday.

-Strasburg and the Nationals agreed to a $245 million, seven-year contract on Monday, the first significant announcement at this week’s winter meetings.
+Washington and the World Series MVP agreed to a $245 million, seven-year contact, a deal of surprising size and length for a 31-year-old right-hander with an injury filled resume.

 Strasburg was drafted first overall by Washington in 2009 and has spent his entire career with the Nationals.
 He’ll stay in a rotation that also features All-Stars Max Scherzer and Patrick Corbin.